 I took the elevator to the fifth floor.
 A short bearded man around 40 years old wearing a blue jogging suit opened the door and apologizing, repeated: "Our lamp has burned out--don't trip over."
 That's how I met Oleg Tumanov..

 You are, naturally, interested in how I came to be there.
 And why I am now sitting here?--he asked.
 In reality, it is a sad story.
 Long ago, finding myself in Genoa, I requested political asylum.
 I was 20 years old then.
 After a while they assigned me to Radio "Liberty" in Munich.
 They gave me US citizenship.
 I very soon realized that I had made an unforgivable mistake.
 I had to wait an awful long time before I saw my homeland again.
 When the time came that I could not bear to work any longer at the radio station, I left.
 Later, I found out that the Bavarian authorities had sentenced me to 25 years imprisonment.

 No. He didn't fit the image of "super spy" James Bond, capable of walking through fire and water, especially in this ordinary blue jogging suit.

 Tumanov in his memoirs Confessions of a KGB Agent, published in 1993, wrote that he had been trained by the KGB before being sent to the West with the objective of joining Radio Liberty.
-Depending on what version you want to believe, he was either recruited by the KGB after arriving in the West, or was sent out of the Soviet Union with the task of penetrating Radio Liberty.
+Depending on what version you want to believe, he was either recruited by the KGB after arriving in the West, or was sent out of the Soviet Union with the task of penetrating Radio Liberty as a "sleeper" to be awakened with tasking at a later date.
 In any event, he supplied information to the KGB through personal meetings in Vienna, East Berlin and Helsinki, for at least 14 years, perhaps as long as 19.